-The NRC has written TOR dealing with its authority and duties which include the selection and assessment of directors.
-The TOR of the NRC was last reviewed, updated and approved on 1 July 2021 which incorporated the relevant practices recommended under the MCCG.
+The NRC has written TOR dealing with its authority and duties which include the selection and assessment of Directors.
+The TOR of the NRC has incorporated the relevant practices recommended under the MCCG.
 The TOR of the NRC is published on the Company's website at www.mnc.com.my.

-The activities undertaken by the NRC during the FYE 2023 are as follows: -
+The activities undertaken by the NRC during the FYE 2024 are as follows: -

 - (a) Evaluated the balance of skills, knowledge and experience of the Board.
 Carried out the assessment and rating of each Director's performances against the criteria as set out in the annual assessment form.
-The performance of Non-Executive Directors was also carefully considered, including whether they could devote sufficient time to the role. - (b) Undertaken an effectiveness evaluation exercise of the Board and its Committees as a whole with the objective of assessing its effectiveness. - (c) Reviewed and recommended to the Board the contribution and performance of the AC.
+The performance of Non-Executive Directors was also carefully considered, including whether they could devote sufficient time to the role. - (b) Undertaken an effectiveness evaluation exercise of the Board and its Committees as a whole with the objective of assessing its effectiveness. - (c) Reviewed and assessed the performance of the AC and recommended it to the Board for endorsement. - (d) Reviewed and recommended to the Board the re-election of the Directors who retired pursuant to the Company's Constitution at the last AGM held on 19 October 2023. - (e) Reviewed and assessed the independence of the Independent Directors of the Company. - (f) Reviewed and recommended to the Board the remuneration packages (including fees and benefits) of all Directors of the Company.